michellechen202212/ucb/readme.md

 4. **Utilize Predictive Models**: Deploy Linear or Ridge Regression for pricing decisions due to their simplicity and effectiveness.
 5. **Improve Features**: Add detailed metrics like fuel efficiency and safety ratings for better future predictions.

+---

 ## **Next Steps**
 1. **Feature Engineering**: Enhance dataset with additional attributes to capture non-linear patterns.
 2. **Optimize Gradient Boosting**: Allocate computational resources to explore advanced tuning for tree-based models.
-3. **Continuous Model Updates**: Regularly retrain models using updated sales data to keep insights relevant.
+3. **Continuous Model Updates**: Regularly retrain models with updated data to improve predictive accuracy and relevance.